 - Which events would bring the future?

 - When will they happen?

-  All these questions refer to an in depth analysis of the first house and its

-  ruler, which in a horary always describes the querent and his/her general shape

-  and health.
-In this post I will analyze the first question and show which was

-  Lilly’s take on it.
-In my following posts I will successively study the other
+All these questions require an in-depth analysis of the first house and its ruler, which in a horary always describe the querent and his/her general shape and health.
+In this post I will analyze the first question and show which was Lilly’s take on it.
+In my following posts I will successively study the other questions.

-  questions.

-  Lilly was used to describe his client physically, before starting with the

-  questions.
-He was a true fan of this method and used it as a tool in order to

-  see if the question and the querent coincided.
-I will not go into this here, as

-  I have already published another article on this argument (see here the post in

-  German).
-So let’s get started immediately with the question if the current will

-  have a long life.
+Lilly was used to describe his client physically, before starting with the questions.
+He was a true fan of this method and used it as a tool in order to see if the question and the querent coincided.
+I will not go into this here, as I have already published another article on this argument (see here the post in German).
+So let’s get started immediately with the question if the current will have a long life.

 Here is the chart:

 Lilly first examines the quality of the 1st house ruler.
 His answer is thus to be intended as a qualitative or general one.
 Lilly does not give a precise indication of life expectance, as his client did not explicitly ask about how many years he was going to live.

 The AC is in Leo, thus the client and his health are described by the AC ruler Sun.